legart/gitblit-jabber-plugin/README.md

 ### Setup

-At a bare minimum you'll need two settings configured in `gitblit.properties`.
+At a bare minimum you'll need these settings configured in `gitblit.properties`:

     jabber.domain = jabber.org
     jabber.username = gitblit
     jabber.password = gitblitXXX
     jabber.defaultRoom = room@server.tld

+`jabber.domain` does a DNS SRV record lookup to find the actual host / port setting.
+If you do not have such a record, you can also specify host and port separately, like this:

+	jabber.host = my.host
+	jabber.port = 5222

 There a handful of additional optional settings:

     jabber.nickname = Gitblit